adaltas/node-parameters/README.md

 The request object contains the following properties:

+-   `shell`, reference the current shell application
 -   `command`, command entered by the user
--   `params`, parameters object extracted from the command
+-   `params`, parameters object extracted from the command, defined by the `shell.router` middleware

 The response object inherits from styles containing various utilities for printing, coloring and bolding.